awsdocs/amazon-vpc-peering-guide/doc_source/security-iam.md

 ## Working within a specific account<a name="vpc-peering-iam-account"></a>

 The following policy allows users to work with VPC peering connections entirely within a specific account\.
-Users can view, create, accept, reject, and delete VPC peering connections, provided they are all within AWS account 333333333333\.
+Users can view, create, accept, reject, and delete VPC peering connections, provided they are all within the same AWS account\.

 The first statement allows users to view all VPC peering connections\.
 The `Resource` element requires a \* wildcard in this case, as this API action \(`DescribeVpcPeeringConnections`\) currently does not support resource\-level permissions\.

-The second statement allows users to create VPC peering connections, and allows access to all VPCs in account 333333333333 in order to do so\.
+The second statement allows users to create VPC peering connections, and allows access to all VPCs in the specified account in order to do so\.

 The third statement uses a \* wildcard as part of the `Action` element to allow all VPC peering connection actions\.
-The condition keys ensure that the actions can only be performed on VPC peering connections with VPCs that are part of account 333333333333\.
+The condition keys ensure that the actions can only be performed on VPC peering connections with VPCs that are part of the account\.
 For example, a user is not allowed to delete a VPC peering connection if either the accepter or requester VPC is in a different account\.
 A user cannot create a VPC peering connection with a VPC in a different account\.

 ```
 {